 It’s actually a magical ingredient!
-Hummus already fits great on every Friendsgiving menu, but when you put it in this pumpkin pasta, it brings a whole new level of flavor to the table.
+Hummus already fits great on every Friendsgiving menu, but when you put it in this pumpkin pasta made with pumpkin puree, it brings a whole new level of flavor to the table.

 And if you are going to have hummus, in my book, it better be Sabra.
 This pumpkin pasta includes roasted garlic hummus, which brings a ton of flavor and helps make the recipe easier because you don’t have the roasted any garlic yourself!

 The result is creamy, dotted with sun-dried tomatoes, and sprinkled with cheese.
 It makes for a killer side dish to gather friend around, but it also makes a great main dish throughout the winter.